-Whenever a practitioner willfully disregards these Bylaws, Rules and Regulations or Hospital policies for conduct that may require that immediate action be taken to protect the life of any patient(s) or to reduce the substantial likelihood of immediate injury or damage to the health or safety of any patient, employee or other person present in the Hospital, then the President of the Medical Staff, the CEO, and the Chairperson of the MEC, on the recommendation of the Chief of Service, shall have the authority to summarily suspend the staff appointment status or all or any portion of the clinical privileges of such practitioner.
-Such summary suspension shall become effective immediately when imposed, and subsequently the CEO shall give special notice of the suspension to the practitioner, who may request a hearing pursuant to the Hearing Procedures as described in Section 6.6.
-The terms of the summary suspension shall remain in effect pending such a hearing.
+Whenever an immediate action needs to be taken to protect the health and safety of any patient(s) or to reduce the substantial likelihood of immediate injury or damage to the health or safety of any patient, employee or other person present in the Hospital, then, on the recommendation of their Chief of Service or the Chief Medical Officer, the President of the Medical Staff, the CEO, and the Chairperson of the MEC or their respective designees, by majority agreement, shall have the authority to summarily suspend the staff appointment status or all or any portion of the clinical privileges of such practitioner.
+Such summary suspension shall become effective immediately when imposed, and subsequently the CEO shall give notice of the suspension to the practitioner.
+The notice of a practitioner's summary suspension shall be in writing, by certified mail, return receipt requested or by personal delivery, and regular mail.
+If certified mail, return receipt requested or personal delivery is not practicable, the chair shall notify the practitioner by any other means reasonably calculated to give notice to the practitioner (email).